Swarthmore's Student Organizations

 Peaslee Debate Society

-Quest Scholars is an organization comprised of low-income, high achieving students.
-The purpose of the club is to help connect students to resources on campus like financial aid, career services, and the Lang Center, in addition to hosting monthly discussions on socioeconomic status and identity.
+Quest Scholars is an organization comprised of low-income, high achieving students and the purpose of the club is to help connect students to resources on campus like financial aid, career services, and the Lang Center.
+Every month, there will be events planned according to the monthly QuestBridge goals, in addition to all the other fun events.

-Rhythm N' Motion Company
+Rhythm N Motion Dance Company